 For successful validation or collection, make sure that SNMP is enabled on the EqualLogic.
 To enable, connect to the array using a browser and provide the <GROUP/Network Management IP Address>.
 To troubleshoot:

 - 1. In the EqualLogic Array UI, click Group Configuration. - 2.
-Navigate to SNMP tab and add a SNMP community string.
+Navigate to SNMP tab and add a SNMP community string in the Access section.